 Most of this time was spent digging out one particular cut.
 This was taken down in stages to reveal a number of features including a set of what can best be described as ‘steps’.
 These had the professional archaeologists rather confused as they were the first of their kind that that (at least) had ever seen.
 The excavation overall looked promising but actually revealed relatively little apart from one reasonable-sized piece of Bronze Age pot, and numerous small pieces of Iron Age pot.
 Three pieces of this were found to match up and form part of the base of a single pot.
 Further bone fragments and jaws complete with teeth, probably of sheep, and a large cow or ox vertebra and molar completed the tally.
 Elsewhere on site there were further, but modest Iron Age pot finds.

-The final three days of the dig (February 16th, 17th and 18th) were planned largely for cleaning and tidying the whole site ready for a ‘media day’ on Monday, February 19th, but whether this occurred I don’t know as the weather was, once again, particularly wet and cold!
+The originally planned final three days of the dig (February 16th, 17th and 18th) were spent largely cleaning and tidying the whole site ready for a ‘media day’ on Monday, February 19th, but whether this occurred I don’t know as the weather was, once again, particularly wet and cold!

 This was my first experience of such a ‘dig’ and look forward to other opportunities once the weather improves a little!